 Here's a gallery remembering the Redskins' 37-24 victory over the Bills in Super Bowl XXVI that took place on Jan.
 26, 1992.

 The Bills closed the gap to 24-10 later in the third quarter, but Rypien struck again with a 30-yard touchdown pass to Gary Clark, the ball landing softly in his outstretched hands, giving Washington an insurmountable 31-10 advantage heading into the final quarter.
 Rypien finished the game 18-of-33 for 292 yards, two touchdowns and a Super Bowl MVP award.

 Both Clark and Art Monk proved too much for the Bills' secondary, as both put up nearly identical numbers.
 (Clark had seven catches for 114 yards, Monk had seven catches for 113 yards.)

-Offensive fireworks aside, the Redskins' aggressive defense was simply magnificent, limiting the prolific Thomas to just 13 yards on 10 carries and pressuring Kelly into mistake after mistake.
+Offensive fireworks aside, Washington's aggressive defense was simply magnificent, limiting the prolific Thomas to just 13 yards on 10 carries and pressuring Kelly into mistake after mistake.

 Kelly was unable to adjust to Washington's seemingly endless blitzes, which were designed to help counter the Bills' no-huddle offense.
 Kelly was sacked five times.

 Washington had feasted all season on opponents' mistakes and turned Kelly's four interceptions and fumble into 20 points.
 Free safety Brad Edwards had two of the four picks, while Darrell Green and Gouveia had the others.

 Linebacker Wilber Marshall led the way, tallying a game-high 11 tackles, one sack and two forced fumbles.
 Defensive end Fred Stokes had six tackles, a sack and a forced fumble.
 Backup defensive lineman Jumpy Geathers added three tackles and a sack.